npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 }
 ```

-This would allow future extensions where maintainers can configure the instance being used, making sure the release attestation gets placed on the same Rekor instance as the build attestation.
-The release attestation will be generated by the registry when the package has been successfully authorized and published.
+This would allow future extensions where maintainers can configure the instance being used, making sure the publish attestation gets placed on the same Rekor instance as the build attestation.
+The publish attestation will be generated by the registry when the package has been successfully authorized and published.

 #### Publishing
-Maintainers will need to enable build provenance generation with a command line flag: `npm publish --with=build-signatures` in addition to running it in a supported CI/CD system.
+Maintainers will need to enable build provenance generation with a command line flag: `npm publish --provenance` in addition to running it in a supported CI/CD system.
 The command will error with an error message if this is not run in a supported build system.

 Once enabled, the CLI will perform the required steps to generate the provenance attestation and upload this to the public Rekor ledger for transparency and a detached copy that contains proof of inclusion from Rekor will be stored in the npm registry.

 ##### What goes on the public Rekor ledger?
 Only public npm packages will be signed and published to the public [rekor.sigstore.dev](https://docs.sigstore.dev/rekor/overview) ledger by default.

 Privately scoped packages, or packages from private repositories, will not be signed or published to the public ledger.
 This will be determined by interrogating the npm registry at publish time.
-Users will be able to override this similar to the `cosign --force` command by passing an argument to `npm publish`, e.g. `--force-build-signatures`.
+Users will be able to override this similar to the `cosign --force` command by passing an argument to `npm publish`, e.g. `--force-public-provenance`.

 The entry will be stored and retrieved using the shasum of the package tarball.
 This will make sure we don't find any signatures for a deleted package that has been resurrected with the same name and version.